The Structured Products Law Review: USA

 The SEC is committed to policing all parts of the US capital markets and periodically reviews filings related to offerings of structured products.
 In recent years, it has brought a number of enforcement actions related to structured products with a focus on both sales practice and disclosure issues.
 The SEC's Enforcement Division has a special Complex Financial Instruments Unit, which includes former industry participants.

-One relatively recent example of an enforcement action involving the Complex Financial Instruments Unit concerned information about potential offerings (essentially, the embedded options from the investor's perspective) being shared between a structuring desk and potential issuers, but not included in internal education materials for financial advisers.
+One example of an enforcement action involving the Complex Financial Instruments Unit concerned information about potential offerings (essentially, the embedded options from the investor's perspective) being shared between a structuring desk and potential issuers, but not included in internal education materials for financial advisers.
 The SEC found that the relevant supervisory policies and procedures were not reasonably designed and implemented to provide effective oversight of the training, education and recommendations of the registered representatives to prevent and detect violations of the Securities Act.
 This action has led market participants to focus even more heavily on whether, where information about structuring an offering (such as how the underlying reference asset is selected) is shared internally between business units or with issuers, that same information should be included in training materials prepared for financial advisers (and, potentially, shared with investors through the disclosure).

 Other cases have concerned failures to adequately disclose hedging and embedded index fees that could negatively impact the value of an underlying index.
 These cases have further highlighted the importance of clear disclosure regarding trading strategies that underlie indices, as well as the importance of clear disclosure that sets out all of the costs and fees included in indices, including the effect of such costs and fees.